Bolt (video game): Gameplay

-Disney has released multiple versions for different game systems including Nintendo Wii, PC, Xbox 360, and PlayStation 2 and 3.
+Disney has released multiple versions for different game systems, including Nintendo Wii, PC, Xbox 360, and PlayStation 3 and 2.
 The main console versions play similarly to each other, where for the majority of the game the player will control Bolt, using various attacks and superpowers to beat up Calico's henchmen, while Penny solves simple puzzles and goes through levels with simplistic stealth gameplay.
 These versions also have hacking mini-games that are constant throughout the game, where the player shoots at various shapes in a twin-stick Shoot 'em up gameplay.
 The Nintendo DS version is separate, with reduced graphics quality and slightly different gameplay mechanics.
 Additionally, the DS version is not voiced, but instead uses captions on the screen to tell the user what the characters are saying.

 A mobile game was also released.
 The game was developed by Enorbus and Disney Mobile.
 The mobile version is a 2D platformer, with 4 levels in three different locations, making for a total of 12 levels.
 The three locations are (in order): L.A., Bolivia, and Dr. Calico's Secret Island.
 The player uses Bolt's Super Bark, Super Bite, and Super Speed to battle enemies and level bosses.
 One difference between the various platforms are the "host" characters, or the lack thereof.
 For instance, in the Wii edition, Rhino is the "host", appearing at the beginning and end of the game, and making comments when the "pause" button is selected.
 In the mobile game, Rhino and Mittens are both seen before and after each level as watching the Bolt TV show.
 And in the DS version, there's no "host" character to be seen (even though Rhino does get his own mini-game), but letters are displayed onscreen, informing the user on the storyline.